-Licence fees receivable in relation to public performance revenues as at 31 December 2022 represents amounts due from the PPL PRS Limited joint venture for public performance licence invoicing since commencement of operations of the joint venture.
+Licence fees receivable in relation to public performance revenues as at 31 December 2023 represent amounts due from the PPL PRS Limited joint venture.

 f) Employee benefits

 The company provides a range of benefits to employees, including paid holiday arrangements and defined benefit and defined contribution pension plans.